 Cheap & easy things for kids to do at home

-Here are some ideas for activities to entertain the kids which cost nothing (or very little), need no advance preparation & don’t make too much mess.
+Here are some ideas for activities to entertain the kids which cost nothing (or very little), need little advance preparation & don’t make too much mess.

 This is ME!